Updated: 4 days ago

 Getting Legal Assistance For Workplace Discrimination and Harassment

-If you have experienced ANY type of discrimination or harassment in the workplace, (including based on genetic information or family medical history) you must consult with a California employment lawyer immediately.
+If you have experienced ANY type of discrimination or harassment in the workplace, (including based on genetic information or family medical history) you must consult with a California Employment Attorney immediately.

-To find a pre-screened, reputable and experienced California employment lawyer near you, please submit your case details 24 hours a day for an immediate and FREE case review.
-You will get an answer within 15 minutes, you may also call our lawyer referral hotline at 1-661-310-7999
+To find a pre-screened, reputable, and experienced Employment Law Attorney in Los Angeles near you, please submit your case details 24 hours a day for an immediate and FREE case review.
+You will get an answer within 15 minutes, you may also call our California Employment Lawyer referral hotline at 1-661-310-7999